 Potential Compensation If Your Uber Driver Gets into an Accident in Florida

 Accidents involving an Uber driver can be serious.
 Depending on your injuries, you might need surgery or extended treatment.
 If you cannot work during this time, you might be facing a mountain of medical bills and other accident-related expenses with no income.

 Uber accidents, like other motor vehicle accidents, are usually caused by negligence.
 Negligence occurs when someone fails to show the care necessary to protect another person from unreasonable harm.
 Maybe your Uber driver was texting while driving, trying to line up the next passenger.
 Whatever the cause of the accident, your Uber driver did not uphold an expected duty of care to drive safely and responsibly.

 If your Uber driver acted negligently, you’ll have to prove it.
 In addition to showing that the driver owed you a duty of care but breached it, you will have to show that you were injured as a result.
 Also, you will have to show that the driver’s negligence caused an accident that left you with compensatory damages.

 Your evidence will have to line up with your case for negligence against the driver.
-Our lawyer can help you build your case.
+Our lawyers can help you build your case.

 Recoverable Damages in Your Uber Accident

-You may be entitled to seek compensation for damages that may include:
+You may be entitled to seek compensation for these damages:

 - Emergency room services